moysklad/api-remap-1.2-doc-in/source/includes/_general.md

 The transactions contain items that can be worked with both as part of a separate transaction, and with the help of special resources for managing transaction items.

-###### Working with items within a separate document
+###### Working with items within a transaction

-When working with items within a separate document, they can be passed as the **positions** field, which is an array of document items, as part of the object used in a request to modify or create a document.
-In this case, the array of items is perceived as a set of all items of the document and completely replaces (in the case of an update request) all already existing items in the document.
-In the case of an update request, all items that previously existed in the document are but were not passed in the body of the update request will be deleted, all existing items whose id matches the id of the transmitted items in the request body will be updated, and new items that were not previously among the existing items of the document will be added to the list of items.
+When working with items within a transaction, you can include them in the **positions** field, which is an array of transaction items.
+This array is used in a request to modify or create a transaction.
+In this case, the array of items is treated as the complete set of all transaction items and will completely replace all existing items (in the case of an update request).
+For update requests, any items that previously existed in the transaction but were not included in the request body will be deleted, all existing items whose IDs match those in the request body will be updated, and new items that were not previously part of the transaction will be added.

-###### Working with document items using special resources
+###### Working with transaction items using special resources

-The JSON API provides special resources for managing document items.
-These resources are usually available at the following URI and you can use them to remove items from the document by making a request with the DELETE method to the URL of the corresponding resource with the item id:
+The JSON API provides special resources for managing transaction items.
+These resources are usually available at the following URI and you can use them to remove items from the transaction by making a request with the DELETE method to the URL of the corresponding resource with the item ID:

 + `/{document entity code, as part of the JSON API}/{id of a single document}/positions/{id of a single position}`